 Take a look inside 6 images

-Pros: Massive community for resources and support, easily integrated in different subjects.
+Pros: Massive community for support and resources, can easily integrated into different subjects.

 Bottom Line: Scratch draws students of all types into coding and lays a foundation for future learning.